jelliotartz/phase-0/week-2/imgs/design_reflection.md

 #### Which parts of the challenge did you find tedious?

+There wasn't much on this challenge that I found tedious, but I ran into a bunch of hiccups and the challenge ended up taking me a long time to complete while I sorted through them.

-I had a hard time creating a picture of my site map.
-I used [writemaps](https://www.writemaps.com/), and after creating the site map, my only two options for sharing it were as a .csv file or copying the XML.
+First, I had a hard time creating an image of my site map.
+I used [writemaps](https://www.writemaps.com/) to create a site map, and after creating it, my only two options for sharing it were as a .csv file or copying the XML.
 Unfortunately at this point I don't know how to turn either of those options into a .png file or any other kind of image.
 So I cheated and took a screen shot of the webpage :(  I'm sorry, I had hoped to have time to ask my guide about it last night in my GPS, but unfortunately I didn't have time.
 And yes, I know, I'm only cheating myself.
 I will figure this out.
 Just not now.
 Sorry!!!

+Then, I tried to work too fast to create my reflections file, and I ended up creating a rat's nest of extra files and copies of my site map image.
+Then of course I had a hard time with the relative link.
+I guess I should just chalk up the *literally* hours that I just spent on this to "getting familiar with GitHub, CLI, markdown language, etc." But it feels frustrating right this second.